 - She calls for (3) 2×4″ boards.
 Unfortunately, she didn’t specify what length!
 My brain wasn’t up for figuring that out while shopping, so I bought 12′ length and had to drive home with the dumb things hanging out of the back of my van.
 Get 8′ boards.
 That’s all you need.

 - I actually used the 10-degree trims in a different way, when I was angling the rungs.
 I put it under each rung instead of beside it.
 This helped because I discovered during the project that my brad gun had a maximum brad length that was too short for the project, so I had to completely rely on glue and clamps.
 (By the way, go get a Roybi Airstrike P320 if you’re in the same boat…this headache wasn’t work the savings.)
 Here’s an image showing it:

 Once I got all the rungs in place, glued, and clamped together, it looked like this:

 I let it dry for 24 hours, and then I stained it.
-I decided to use the General Finishes Gel Stain in Espresso, which I had leftover from the dining room chair experiment.
+I decided to use the General Finishes Gel Stain in Espresso, which I had leftover from previous projects.
 I did two coats, sanding VERY lightly with 200 grit sandpaper after each one.
 I finished up with a coat of General Finishes High Performance Water Based Topcoat in Satin.
 An important thing to note is that, because the gel stain is oil-based and the topcoat is water-based, it requires 72 hours of drying and curing time between the last stain coat and the topcoat.